crazyscot/tangent-lightroom/README.md

 * Rotate/Export
 * Modes menu (two pages worth)

-### Tangent Arc, Element, Ripple
+### Tangent Element, Ripple

-I haven't yet written a mapping file for these panels.
-(If you'd like me to create one for you, it'd be easier if I had access to such a panel...)

-All is not lost; you will want to set up a mapping in the Tangent Mapper application.

-*Don't forget to save your mapping from within Tangent Mapper!*
+I don't have one of these panels, so while I've created a mapping file you may want to play around with the mapping.
+You can do this in the _Tangent Hub_.

 If you'd like to contribute your mapping, you'll need to export it from the Mapper (File → Manage Control Maps) - please create an issue on the GitHub page and attach the mapping file.
 (Or, even better, send in a pull request, but to do that effectively you'll need to understand the XML generator in TangentMappingDefinitions.)

+#### Modes

+The Ripple does not have modes.

+The Element has a modes menu, accessed by a button on the _Bt_ and _Mf_ panel.

+The modes are:

+* Basic
+* Tone Curve
+* Grey Adjust (B&W treatment only); Hue Adjust; Saturation Adjust; Luminance Adjust;
+* Split Toning
+* Sharpening
+* Noise Reduction
+* Crop
+* Flag
+* Rotate/Export

 ## Tips